-\ This amount includes compensation for in-person attendance at the first five Board meetings held each year.
-Each non-employee director will receive an additional fee of \$3,500 for his or her in-person attendance at any Board meeting in excess of the fifth in-person Board meeting occurring in any year.
+^{} This amount includes compensation for attendance at the first five regularly-scheduled Board meetings held each year.
+Each non-employee director receives an additional fee of \$3,500 for his or her in-person attendance at any regularly-scheduled Board meeting in excess of the fifth regularly-scheduled Board meeting occurring in such year.